 High levels of the hormone progesterone can increase gas and constipation.
 And, it’s normal to see a surge of progesterone levels during pregnancy!
 Progesterone slows down your intestinal muscles, messing up your digestion in the process.
 This causes gas to build up and leads to bloating, constipation, and even abdominal pain.

 These symptoms are certainly not pleasant and can be an added source of anxiety for pregnant women.
 Because of this, I decided to dedicate today’s post to how to prevent constipation and gas during pregnancy.
+But remember, this post is not a substitute for medical advice.
+If you experience gas or constipation that causes pain during pregnancy, be sure to contact your health care provider!
 Keep reading for my tips about how to pass gas more easily!

 How To Relieve Gas During Pregnancy